Common name: Pink Cherry, Hairybark

 Description: Tree to 40 m with bark light grey to brown, scaly; young shoots rusty-pubescent.

-Leaves lanceolate to narrow-elliptic, usually 7–14 cm long, 2–4 cm wide, soft but firm, ± glabrous; apex blunt, sometimes notched; margins finely toothed to ± crenate; old leaves often turning red before falling; petiole c.
+Leaves lanceolate to narrow-elliptic, usually 7–14 cm long, 2–4 cm wide, soft but firm, ± glabrous; apex blunt, sometimes notched; margin finely toothed to ± crenate; old leaves often turning red before falling; petiole c.
 1 cm long.

 Inflorescence c.
 2–3 cm long.
 Perianth segments c.
 1 mm long.